DCMSstats/stl-architecture/workspace-adrs/0004-geographically-identifying-units.md

 ### Drawn Sections

 Operators draw the boundaries of the short-term let on a map.
 This could be provided digitally online with javascript.
 Offline or without Javascript, the user would probably have to mark the area on a physical map to be digitised by an administrator.
+This would be very similar to the data that is being kept in [planning.data.gov.uk](https://www.planning.data.gov.uk/map/).

 1. How easy it is to use the data to de-duplicate registrations?
    - Not easy, it would be hard to balance what boundaries lines are close enough to be called the same without also de-deduplicating legitimately different lets.